apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/migration/migration-kbcli.md

 ---
-title: Migrate data in MongoDB to KubeBlocks
+title: Migrate data in MongoDB by KubeBlocks
-description: How to migrate data in MongDB v5.* to KubeBlocks by kbcli migration
+description: How to migrate data in MongDB v5.* by KubeBlocks by kbcli migration
-keywords: [mongodb, migration, kbcli migration, migrate data in MongoDB to KubeBlocks]
+keywords: [mongodb, migration, kbcli migration, migrate data in MongoDB by KubeBlocks]
 sidebar_position: 1
 sidebar_label: Migration by kbcli
 ---

-# Migrate data in MongoDB to KubeBlocks
+# Migrate data in MongoDB by KubeBlocks

 ## Before you start